geoz-lab/gas-station-recommendation/README.md

 #### "API key not configured"
 - Run `python setup.py` to configure your keys
-- Make sure you have valid API keys from Google and Claude
+- Make sure you have valid API keys from Google, Claude, and/or OpenAI

 #### "No gas stations found"
 - **Increase search radius** (try 10-15 miles)